League Champs

 Chicago Cubs

-Mark played for the Mohawks in 2011 and 2012 under Coach Griffin from the New Jersey Institute of Technology.
-In 2011, Mark set the Mohawks single season strikeout record by recording 74 punch outs.
-In 2012, Leiter began the year in the NECBL, but returned to the Mohawks in late June.
-He's the Mohawks all-time leader in strikeouts with 106.
-In his last game he pitched the Mohawks into the championship series by throwing a complete game with 13 strikeouts.
-In 2013, the Phillies, a team Mark grew up rooting for and whom his father pitched for drafted him in the 22nd round.
-The Phillies called him up in 2017 and Mark made his debut against the Dodgers.
+Leiter pitched for the Mohawks in 2011 and 2012 from the New Jersey Institute of Technology.
+In 2011, Mark set the Mohawks single season strikeout record with 74.
+In 2012, he began the summer in the NECBL and returned to the Mohawks in late June.
+He's the Mohawks all-time leader in strikeouts with 127 and recorded 13 in his last game which was a conmplete game to get the Mohawks into the championship series.
+In 2013 the Phillies, the team Mark's father pitched for, drafted him in the 22nd round.
+He made his Major League debut with the Phillies on April 28, 2017 against the Dodgers.
+THe Blue Jays claimed Mark off waivers in 2018.
+He then pitched in the minors with the Diamondbacks and Tigers.
+Leiter signed with the Cubs for the 2022 season and he developed into a key piece of the Cubs bullpen.

 View Profile